pgjones/hypercorn/docs/how_to_guides/configuring.rst

-                                                         for any remaining requests (tasks) to read_timeout               ``--read-timeout``            Seconds to wait before timing out reads         No timeout. on TCP sockets. group                      ``-g``, ``--group``           Group to own any unix sockets. h11_max_incomplete_size    N/A                           The max HTTP/1.1 request line + headers         16KiB size in bytes.
+                                                         for any remaining requests (tasks) to read_timeout               ``--read-timeout``            Seconds to wait before timing out reads         No timeout. on TCP sockets. write_timeout               ``--write-timeout``          Seconds to wait before timing out writes        No timeout. on TCP sockets. group                      ``-g``, ``--group``           Group to own any unix sockets. h11_max_incomplete_size    N/A                           The max HTTP/1.1 request line + headers         16KiB size in bytes.